gnuradio/greps/grep-000x-upstreaming.md

 #### Code Quality / Maintainability

-Gripe 0001 applies without any restriction.
+GREP0001 (Coding Guidelines) applies without any restriction.
 Objective is to make new code stand out in quality.

 The community strives to maintain reference to an official tool to check patches for conformity to coding style guidelines (compare checkpatch of the Linux